 Further investigation of ours reveals that Meeks has been arrested in connection with seven felonies, including counts of (1) street terrorism (two counts); (2) carrying a loaded firearm when the person carries a loaded firearm on the person or in a vehicle while in any public place or on any public street; (3) possession of a handgun for which the person is not the registered owner of the handgun (which is punishable by imprisonment in a county jail not to exceed one year); (4) possession of a firearm by a convinced felon; (5) possession of any ammunition or reloaded ammunition by a person prohibited from owning or possessing a firearm; (6) buying or receiving any large-capacity magazine [an ammunition storage and feeding device within or attached to a repeating firearm] (which is punishable by imprisonment in a county jail not exceeding one year).
 He is also being charged with one misdemeanor for willfully resisting, delaying, or obstructing a public officer.

 With the increasing talk of Meeks' model potential (yes, he's 6'1" and has a notably strong facial structure) and an influx of photoshopped images of the ex-con in fashion campaigns, I got to thinking.
-Our sources in the industry tell us that they wouldn't be surprised if agencies are not trying to get in touch with Meeks as we speak in hopes of signing him.
+Our sources in the industry tell us that they would be surprised if agencies were not trying to get in touch with Meeks as we speak in hopes of signing him.
 One problem is that it may not be awhile before he is able to work.
-I'm not sure how much time he will serve.
-However, according to reports, the D.A. will file a charge of a probation violation due to a recent arrest and conviction that said Meeks resisted arrest, and because he has prior convictions, it may be a considerable amount of time before Meeks, who is currently being held on $900,000 bail, hits a catwalk in Milan.
+I am not sure how much time he will serve.
+However, according to reports, the District Attorney will file a charge of a probation violation due to a recent arrest and conviction that said Meeks resisted arrest, and because he has prior convictions, it may be a considerable amount of time before Meeks, who is currently being held on $900,000 bail, hits a catwalk.

 So, why do we care now?
 Well, it seems obvious that any rallying that is currently occurring around Meeks, outside of the support of his family and friends, stems almost entirely from his appearance.
-This should come as little shock, as people love pretty people (as indicated by the enormous number of compliments Meeks is receiving on his mugshot via FB comments).
+This should come as little shock, as people are motivated by appearances (as indicated by the enormous number of compliments Meeks is receiving on his mugshot via FB comments).
 While the over-use of photoshop and the employment of scary-skinny, underaged models puts our obsession with appearance into perspective, this does, as well.